 Join instructor Mike Gibson for art classes at the Falls of the Ohio!
-During these month-long classes sponsored by the Arts Alliance of Southern Indiana and the Falls of the Ohio Foundation, artists will learn fundamental drawing techniques and hear about the historical significance of the Falls of the Ohio.
+During these two-week classes offered by the Falls of the Ohio Foundation, artists will learn fundamental drawing techniques and hear about the historical significance of the Falls of the Ohio.
 Each class offers something different and engages participants in different areas of the Falls of the Ohio State Park’s Interpretive Center.

-Session 3 – $65.00: Wine Glass Painting at the Falls
+Session 3, March 18 and 25 – Painting at the Falls

 About the Instructor, Mike Gibson: From Jeffersonville, Indiana.
 Gibson’s work involves several different artistic approaches, from oil painting to watercolor and experimenting with installation.
 Gibson works with subject matters that he feels are things that are often overlooked.
 Gibson carries a Bachelor of Fine Arts from the Kentucky College of Art and Design at Spalding University.
 As a veteran, Gibson uses his art to help fellow veterans who are dealing with PTSD and other mental issues through a program he created called Warrior’s Path, which also uses outdoor recreation and community service.
 The emotional and healing power of art is what he finds most intriguing in the creative process.
 Gibson has also lead an art group with mental health patients at the Robley Rex VA Medical Facility in Louisville, Kentucky, through the Arts and Healing Program sponsored by the Kentucky Center for the Arts.
 In January, 2015, Gibson began teaching painting at the Warriors Transition Battalion at Fort Knox, Kentucky as well as teaching painting to veteran students at Elizabethtown Community and Technical College.